Saurabhrai4563/LearingGit/README.md

 # LearingGit
-i am going to learn git and how to use it
+i am going to learn git and how to use it.